1WHAT IS THE BANK/LENDER'S ROLE?

 Please call us for additional details on eligible costs.

 The business or the owner(s) contributes 10% or more of the total project costs.
-If the land is already owned by the business, its value can be included as all or a portion of the required borrower contribution.
+The cost of an appraisal can usually be included in the financing.

 SBA establishes the guidelines for fees for SBA 504 loans.
 These fees include a CDC processing fee, a funding fee, an underwriting fee and a fee for an SBA-designated attorney.
 These fees are customarily included in the SBA loan unless the borrower elects to pay some of the fees upfront.
 It is important to note that the fees, even though there are several, usually have only a small impact on monthly payments.
 These fees are offset by the substantial benefits of the program – and loan payments, even with the fees, may be lower than other financing options.
 In fact, the fees for SBA 504 loans are often lower than for similar programs.

-Our staff can prepare an estimate of fees based on your project costs so you fully understand the cost of the program.
-The benefits usually outweigh the small impact of the fees.
+Our staff can prepare an estimate of fees based on your project cost.
+The benefits usually outweigh the small impact of fees.

 We maintain accurate information on prepayment penalties and will gladly describe how it is calculated, demonstrating how it reduces each year – no one understands this as well as CDC experts, including all of us on the BEFCOR team.
 Once borrowers fully understand, the prepayment penalty is rarely a concern AFTER we have equipped the borrower with the details.
 You can rely on us for accurate information.